timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 01-GENERAL PROVISIONS/CHAPTER 01-GENERAL PROVISIONS.md

 * (h) Subchapter IV of chapter 11 of this title applies only in a case under such chapter concerning a railroad.

-* (i) Subchapter V of chapter 11 of this title applies only in a case under chapter 11 in which a small business debtor elects that subchapter V of chapter 11 shall apply.
+* (i) Subchapter V of chapter 11 of this title applies only in a case under chapter 11 in which a debtor (as defined in section 1182) elects that subchapter V of chapter 11 shall apply.

 * (j) Chapter 13 of this title applies only in a case under such chapter.